 Cosmopolitan Communication – see macrocourse listing for more information

 Educators, trainers, and researchers have spent much time and energy developing communicative competence for children, students, business people, and people in conflict areas.
 However, there is still an overabundance of global issues (ethnic and religious conflict, business and political tensions, migration, global leadership crisis, the environment, economic tensions, etc.) that cannot be solved in isolation.
 Instead, we need competencies in interpersonal- / intercultural- / organizational communication, which help us work with the wholeness of an increasingly complex, globalized world.
 In this course, you will take a step toward the next phase of human communication: ‘Cosmopolitan Communication.’
-In so doing, you will develop a new level of awareness – global integral competence – which incorporates a more complete human and societal dimension of experience (body, mind, culture, system).
+In so doing, you will develop a new level of awareness – global integral competence – which incorporates more completely human and societal dimensions of experience (body, mind, culture, system).

 Leading Change – see macrocourse listing for more information

-There are many changes happening in our world at the environmental, social, economic and cultural levels.
+There are many changes happening in our world at the environmental, social, economic, and cultural levels.
 We have approached many of these challenges from a “technical approach” – working to fix the problems, implement structural approaches, and manage these changes.
 These approaches often left people compliant but not committed, and therefore less resilient to future change.
 To build change hardiness, leaders are using more systemic approaches to understanding interconnected relationships and support the human transition.
 This course will give you practical tools and approaches to develop your capacity to led other people and organizations to become more resilient and change hardy.
 You will develop the personal capacity to look at patterns, ask different questions, look for possibilities and increase your ability to live with complexity and uncertainty.

 Many of us strive to flourish.
 But what exactly does this mean?
 What action can we take to flourish more often, both within ourselves and in our interaction with others?
-Your coursework is designed to help you explore this concept within the three dimensions of I, We and Society.
+Your coursework is designed to help you explore this concept within the three dimensions of I, We, and Society.
 Within the dimension of I, you will explore how to improve the quality of your own life.
 Within the dimension of We, you will explore how to improve the quality of the lives of others in direct relationship with you.
 Within the dimension of Society, you will explore how to promote Integral Flourishing and significantly improve well-being within the larger community.